cmpnd-ai/dspy-cli/examples/discord-mod/src/discord_mod/readme.md

 One other consideration: while it would be annoying for people to get messages falsely moved for a case that isn't specified, it's not the end of the world.
 A fine developer workflow is to notice a new error case, adjust the bot, and redeploy.
 Any change does not need to be thoroughly tested, because the stakes are quite low so long as it doesn't delete the whole Discord server.

-We also notify users via DM after their message is moved—a small thing, but important from a UX perspective.

-## Fly.io

 ### Persistence

 We create a file to store all of the IDs that we have processed.
-Losing this isn't a big deal—at most you're redoing 20 calls—but if you were to expand this system, you'd certainly want to change it.
+Losing this isn't a big deal—at most you're redoing 20 call.
+If you were to expand this system, you'd certainly want to change it.

 `fly volumes create dspy_discord_data --size 1`